paparshakuni/epam-git-demo/README.md

-# EPAM git demo
+# EPAM git demo repo for devops school
-A demo repo for epam devops school
+A demo repo for a cool devops school